-For any new school or branch not identified in the annual school opportunities publication Options for Knowledge Guide issued by CPS, the application deadline identified in the school opportunities publication Options for Knowledge Guide will not apply.
+For any new school or branch not identified in the annual Options for Knowledge Guide issued by CPS, the application deadline identified in the Options for Knowledge Guide will not apply.
 CPS will issue application requirements and deadlines as appropriate for such schools.